 Although many sows in a herd may be severely affected, this type of mastitis is not contagious.
 After farrowing, the mammary gland is infected by an environmental opportunist.
 Very few bacteria (often <100) are enough to colonize the mammary gland.

-Major herd risk factors are the sow (see PPDS, see Postpartum Dysgalactia Syndrome and Mastitis in Sows: Postpartum Dysgalactia Syndrome in Sows), the piglets (uncommon primary form), or the environment (eg, some beddings such as wood shavings can be contaminated by Klebsiella pneumoniae).
+Major herd risk factors are the sow (see PPDS, see Postpartum Dysgalactia Syndrome in Sows), the piglets (uncommon primary form), or the environment (eg, some beddings such as wood shavings can be contaminated by Klebsiella pneumoniae).